Jesse Young (politician): Controversies

 In October 2017, Young was fined $1,000 by the Washington Legislative Ethics Board for campaigning on state resources and utilizing a legislative state-employed assistant to aid in his election campaigns.
 Young was fined an additional $500 in June 2018 for again using state resources for his campaign activities.

+One of his more controversial bills was to create an Aircraft Carrier Bridge spanning from Port orchard to Bremerton.

+In 2020 during a peaceful Black Lives Matter protest in Gig Harbor, Washington, Jesse Young was joined by counter-protestors wearing rifles, other firearms and ammunition.